 How can I learn about changes or updates relating to Yale University procedures or guidelines?

-This situation is still evolving and we’re heeding continuous and changing guidance from the U.S. and state governments.
-Yale will be posting updates to its Office of Public Affairs and Communication website and its Twitter account, @Yale.
-Updates about how those changes will impact Yale SOM Executive Education programs will be shared on this website, the Yale SOM website, and our Twitter account, @YaleSOMExecEd.
+The situation continues to evolve quickly and we’re getting continuous and changing guidance from the U.S. and state governments.
+Yale will be posting updates to its COVID-19 Information website and its Twitter account, @Yale.